GuardKenzie/pfetch-with-kitties/README.md

 <h1 align="center">Literally pfetch but with kitties</h1>
 <p align="center">A pretty system information tool written in POSIX sh</p><br>

+## Modifications
+This fork adds the option to display your local ip address and the current weather.

+### Weather
+The weather script just reads and outputs the content of the file specified in `PF_WEATHER`.
+You can create a script to update that file with your current weather.

+[Here is my script](https://github.com/GuardKenzie/kastali/blob/master/.dotfiles/vedur.py) which I run as a chron job every 5 minutes.
+The script takes 2 arguments:

+1. Your location, the same as for [wttr.in](https://wttr.in/:help).
+2. The weather file.

 ## Configuration

 `pfetch` is configured through environment variables.